tang3w/CocoaSugar/README.md

 Constraint            | `tt` `maxw`         | Constraint value of current layout Nil                   | `nil`               | Used to reset a constraint

 Note that the percentage has different means for different constraint directions.
 If current constraint direction is horizontal, the percentage represents the percentage of superview's width, otherwise, the percentage of superview's height.
+You can also specify direction of percentage by `H:` (horizontal) or `V:` (vertical) prefix.
+For example, `H:50%` means 50% width of superview, `V:30%` means 30% height of superview.

 Format specifier represents a constraint value given by additional argument.
 For example, `%tt` is the space from other view's top to superview's top.
 Here, the other view is given by additional argument, and the superview is the superview of layout's view.
 It means that `COSLayout` can specify constraints between non-sibling views.